Arcanorum/rogueworld/README.md

 Things like movement, collision, creating entities, AI, etc. that affects the fundamental flow of the game.
 Due to how they are often intricately tied to many other things, these are mostly handled by me, with input from the community.

 ### **Content:**
-Things that implement mechanics to give players stuff to do, such as resources to gather, items to craft, creatures to slay, structures to build, etc.
+Things that implement mechanics to give players stuff to do, such as areas to explore, resources to gather, items to craft, creatures to slay, structures to build, etc.

 #### [Map editor](guides/MAP_EDITOR.md)